East Neuk Retreat for Gifted Young Musicians 2018

 Budget - Project Cost: £50,000Loading graph....

-Amount Heading Description £30,000 artist/ participant costs This includes the leader fees, accommodation and catering for the Retreat £20,000 production costs Venue & piano hire, the roadie and concert costs
+Amount Heading Description £30,000 artist/ participant costs This includes the leader fees, accommodation and catering for the Retreat £20,000 production costs Venue & piano hire, producer, roadie, admin and concert costs

 Current Funding / Pledges

 Source Amount Box office income £7,000 Conditional Participant fees £2,000 Conditional Anonymous Donor £10,000 Guaranteed